radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/2YEAR/21SEM/TWRITE21/TWRITE21PRELIM2.md

 >[!DONE|no-i collapse ttl-c] NOTE
 > Technical writing differs from academic writing in its presentation, approach to subject matter, and audience and from imaginative writing in its “*one-meaning-and-one-meaning-only*” presentation.

-**TO DO:**
-Examine the information found on a box or can of your favorite packaged food or beverage.
-In particular, notice the nutrition information.
-Write an explanation of why the information on the package is considered technical communication.
-It is considered technical communication because it conveys specific data to a specific audience.
-The information is presented in a structured and standardized format, including measurements like grams and percentages, so making it technical.
-Furthermore, it aims to inform consumers about essential data to help them make informed decisions about their dietary choices.